Updated March 27th, 2026

 Swing weight is important to get the most out of every swing.
 If a golf club feels too heavy, the golfer has to swing harder, can find it difficult to swing, and tires out through the round.
 Heavier clubs and a tired golfer means less speed and less speed means less distance.
 If a golf club feels too light, the golfer will find it difficult to control and keep the club on the proper path through their swing.

 It is important to have the proper swing weight for your swing and tempo.
 An incorrect swing weight can throw off your swing and lead to more off-center strikes and inconsistency.
 A swing weight that feels right keeps your swing on the correct path and tempo, yielding consistent, accurate results swing after swing.
+In some cases, a heavier swing weight may help golfers with quicker transitions feel more in control, while a lighter swing weight may help players with smoother tempos maintain speed and proper form.
+The right balance can also influence trajectory, ball speed, and overall consistency.

-Finding The Right Swing Weight
+Finding the Right Swing Weight in Golf

 The best swing weight for you is one that keeps you in control of the golf club throughout your swing while producing enough speed to give you plenty of distance and a proper ball flight.
 It should be heavy enough to transfer enough energy to the golf ball at impact while remaining light enough to achieve fast club head speed for maximum distance.
+Because swing weight is influenced by the club head, shaft, grip, and club length, the ideal setup is different for every golfer.
+A custom fitting can help identify the right combination of components for your swing so your clubs feel more consistent from one shot to the next.

 Making Adjustments